Chronic Care Management | Pharmacy

 Pharmacists across community settings, ambulatory clinics, health systems or hospitals, and home delivery pharmacies are being tapped for more than their expertise in drug therapy management.
 Considering that more than half of US-licensed pharmacists hold a PharmD degree and receive as much classroom clinical instruction as allopathic physicians, it makes sense that they can perform a range of complex clinical functions.

-Why should physicians partner with pharmacists to create and implement CCM services?
+Why should physicians partner with pharmacists to deliver care management services?

 In 2015, the Centers for Medicare & Medicaid Services (CMS) authorized reimbursement to qualified providers for CCM services for Medicare beneficiaries diagnosed with two or more chronic health conditions.
 Pharmacists can lead CCM services as clinical staff under the supervision and billing of a qualified provider, like a primary care physician or specialist.